Search

 About Hearts

 Will you 'shoot the moon' in this free online version of the popular trick-taking game Hearts?
-Sharpen your strategy in this classic evasion-type card game where the player with the fewest points wins.
-This no-trump game likely originated from Reversis, an old trick-taking card game that was popular in Spain and France in the 17th and 18th centuries.
+Hearts likely originated from Reversis, an old trick-taking card game that was popular in Spain and France in the 17th and 18th centuries.